c-voulgaris/active-independent-travel/README.md

-# active-independent-travel
+# Active and Independent Travel

-Analysis of active and independent travel to school
+The purpose of this project is to study the relationship between active travel and independent travel by children.